A Diamond-Shaped UFO Over America's Only Nuclear Weapons Assembly Facility

 | Visual observation | Pantex security personnel — trained observers, familiar with aircraft and drones in the area |

-| Radar confirmation | Ground surveillance radar tracked the object |
+| Radar confirmation | Ground surveillance radar tracked the object from 1.75 miles out |

-| Photographic evidence | Object photographed from nearby radar tower |
+| Video evidence | Captured from the nearest ground surveillance radar tower |

-| Laboratory analysis | Images enhanced and analysed by Sandia National Laboratories |
+| Laboratory analysis | Footage enhanced and analysed by Sandia National Laboratories |

-| Sandia findings | Redacted (UCNI) |
+| Sandia findings | Still not released |

 Page 5 shows the ground surveillance radar image.
 It's a wide view of the area around the facility, with a small object circled in the upper-right quadrant.
 The descriptive text explaining what the radar return signified is fully redacted under UCNI provisions.